koreangeekman/fs-journal/journal/02/questions.md

 07. What is the main difference between `parameters` and `arguments`?

-    > | parameters are the variables for a function, arguments are passed to the function to be used in those variables |
+    > | parameters are the variables that are pre-defined within the function and intended to be supplied to the function from outside of it - when it gets passed to the function to be used in those variables, they are called arguments |

 08. Instead of writing everything to the console, what is a better way to debug your code?

-    > | ANSWER HERE |
+    > | Utilizing the DevTools provided by the browsers and inserting break points to help step through the code as it processes |

 09. What is the difference between a `primitive` value and a `reference` value?